Kruthika1002/pet-adoption/README.md

 ## 📜 License

-This project is for academic purposes under RV University guidelines.
+This project is open source.